weimingtom/krkrsdl2-miyoo-a30/README.md

 ## Status
 * Save and load functions not work.
 * Key mapping bad, especially MIYOO A30 not fixed.
 TRIMUI will be better.
-* MIYOO A30 works slowly, because of rotatation of 90 degrees, or 270 degrees, NOT machine's reason.
+* MIYOO A30 works slowly, because of screen rotation of 90 degrees (or 270 degrees), NOT machine's reason.

 ## Usage and Debugging (after copy resource files)
 * For TRIMUI SMART PRO